tommyrharper/substrate-dex/README.md

 This means that the only extra storage `pallet-dex` needs is that included in the `pallet-assets` pallet, which can be used to create, transfer and burn tokens using this model.

+## Extrinsics

+- `create_pool`
+  - Create a new DEX pool for a given asset pair
+- `provide_liquidity`
+  - Provide further liquidity to an already existing pool
+- `swap`
+  - Swap one type of token for another type of token
+- `redeem_liquidity`
+  - Redeem LP tokens in exchange for their underlying liquidity in the pool

 ## DEX Mathematics

 I used the constant product formula for handling DEX liquidity and pricing: